 HCDE 536, Interaction Design: Investigates advanced topics in the theory and practice of interaction design, using a project-oriented approach.
 Develops expertise in design, development, and critique of solutions in online and mobile platforms.
 Examines issues such as interaction theory, requirements and specifications, design language, prototyping, evaluation, and presentation of projects.
 Prerequisite: HCDE 518.

 HCDE 537, User-Centered Web Design: Theory and practice of the user-centered web development process.
 Principles and processes for documenting and implementing various development stages, including requirements analysis, user needs analysis, information architecture, prototyping, mockups, and production.
-This course also includes a lab, in addition to the main lecture section.

 Tuition and Fees

 Certificate Program Fee: $50